thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Validity

 No maximum validity period is mandated.
-Validity values are expressed in notBefore and notAfter fields as described in Section 4.1.2.5 of {{!RFC5280}}.
+Validity values are expressed in notBefore and notAfter fields, as described in Section 4.1.2.5 of {{!RFC5280}}.
 In particular, values MUST be expressed in Greenwich Mean Time (Zulu) and MUST include seconds even where the number of seconds is zero.